 - met with rural carrier associations to update them on our efforts.

-As a result of this effort, the Intercarrier Call Completion/Call Termination Handbook was developed, which is publically available from the ATIS Document Center on a complimentary basis.
+As a result of this effort, the Intercarrier Call Completion/Call Termination Handbook was developed, which is publicly available on a complimentary basis.
 Additionally, an Intercarrier Troubleshooting Quick Reference Tool is also available to assist in troubleshooting call terminations.

 The Intercarrier Call Completion/Call Termination Handbook is a living document that will be updated as needed to provide appropriate guidance on call completion issues.
 As part of this effort, ATIS NGIIF and NECA collaborated on joint testing with the goal of identifying data that may assist ATIS NGIIF in the updating of the handbook.
 This testing involved the participation of 10 originating and 127 rural carriers using milliwatt test lines and was successfully completed in June 2014.
 It has been agreed by NECA and ATIS NGIIF that the testing uncovered no data that warrants updates to the handbook.